Adobe-Marketing-Cloud/aep-sdks-documentation/resources/migrate-to-swift.md

 ## Switch imported libraries

 At this time, the following ACP-prefix libraries may be switched out with their respective AEP-prefix SDK libraries.
-See instructions on proceeding further if you have [manually imported SDK libraries](migrate-to-swift.md#manual-library-import) , if you used [CocoaPods to manage SDK dependencies](migrate-to-swift.md#cocoapods) or [Swift Package Manager](migrate-to-swift.md#spm).
+See instructions on proceeding further if you have [manually imported SDK libraries](migrate-to-swift.md#manual-library-import) , if you used [CocoaPods to manage SDK dependencies](migrate-to-swift.md#cocoapods), or you used [Swift Package Manager](migrate-to-swift.md#swift-package-manager).

 {% hint style="warning" %}
 In addition to `ACPCore` being replaced with `AEPCore`, you will also need to explicitly import `AEPLifecycle`, `AEPIdentity`, and `AEPSignal` libraries to ensure there is no disruption in SDK behavior.